yangcui23/yangcui23/README.md

 Born in China, moved to USA at the age of 13, bilingual, speak both English and Chinese.
 I am currently 25 years old, started in Coding Dojo boot-camp in 2023, hopefully can start a new career here.
 I love music, my favorite genre is Hip-Hop, but my favorite artist is The Weeknd.
 Dota 2 enthusiast.
+DENVER Forever!!!!!